What you can do

 You may be able to take ill-health retirement.
 To be eligible you must be unable to do any paid work.
 Eligibility for ill-health retirement is at the Trustee’s discretion.

 If you retire on ill-health grounds your pension will be calculated based on your final pensionable salary and your pensionable service.
-The Trustee has the discretion to extend your pensionable service forward as if you had worked for Vodafone until age 65.
+The Trustee has the discretion to extend your pensionable service forward as if you had worked for Vodafone until your Normal Retirement Age.
 Ill-health retirement is payable at any age.

 If you retire due to ill-health and subsequently recover and become able to work again your ill-health pension may be reduced or suspended.